SeamusFinlayson/Minecraft-AFK-Mouse-Clicker/README.md

 7. When you're done press ctrl+o to terminate the script

 ### Attacking Mode

+Use this mode if you are using an Ender Ender or Mob Grinder and want to kill mobs while AFK.
+This mode will also automatically eat food to keep your character alive.

 1. Run the script
 2. In Minecraft equip a sword to your right hand and food to your left hand, then face the kill chamber.
 3. Press ctrl+k to enter attacking mode